cedalion.io package

 cedalion.io.probe_geometry.save_mrk_json(fname: str, landmarks: DataArray, crs: str)[source]

-Save landmarks to a JSON file.
+Save landmarks to a 3D Slicer .mrk.json file.

 Parameters: